Wisconsin Child Custody Attorneys

 What is the difference between custody and placement?

 - Legal Custody: The legal authority to make major decisions affecting the lives of your children.
 These major decisions for the children include schooling, religion, marriage as a minor or joining the military as a minor.

 - Physical Placement: The right of a parent to have the child physically placed with them, and the right and responsibility for the parent to make routine, daily decisions of the child.
 The routine decisions cannot conflict with the legal custodian of the child.
 Some examples of routine decisions include bed-time, extracurricular activities, and homework.

 Both custody and placement can be modified and have separate processes of modification.

 All-inclusive family law services

-The child custody lawyers at Divergent Family Law will ease your family back into stability as efficiently as possible, placing the well-being of your child above all else.
+Our Milwaukee family law attorneys will ease your family back into stability as efficiently as possible, placing the well-being of your child above all else.
 From child custody mediation to child support litigation, Divergent is Wisconsin's top choice for keeping the children first.